 The minimum ESG scores apply on a long basis to corporate and sovereign issuers and single name underlying.
-In the event that a corporate, sovereign issuer or single name underlying sees its ESG score drop below the minimum required by the Management Company for ELEVA

-European Multi Opportunities Fund, the position on the company will be sold no later than 3 months after the score has been downgraded in the best interest of the Shareholders.
+In the event that a corporate, sovereign issuer or single name underlying sees its ESG score drop below the minimum required by the Management Company for ELEVA Global Bonds Opportunities Fund, the position on the company will be sold no later than 3 months after the score has been downgraded in the best interest of the Shareholders.

 The weighted average ESG score of the Sub-Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.
-Equities, bonds, long single name FDIs, money market instruments are in scope.
-Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.
+Bonds, long single name FDIs, money market instruments are in scope.
+Index FDIs, UCITS and Other UCIs, are excluded from the calculation perimeter.

-The Sub-Fund cannot take any short equity position in companies with excellent ESG practices (i.e. with an ESG score > 80/100).
-In the event that a company sees its ESG score go above the maximum required by the Management Company for ELEVA European Multi Opportunities Fund (i.e. 80/100 score), the short position on the company will be closed no later than 3 months after the score has been upgraded, in the best interest of the Shareholders.
+The Sub-Fund cannot take any short position in companies with excellent ESG practices (i.e. with an ESG score > 80/100).
+In the event that a company sees its ESG score go above the maximum required by the Management Company for ELEVA Global Bonds Opportunities Fund (i.e. 80/100 score), the short position on the company will be closed no later than 3 months after the score has been upgraded, in the best interest of the Shareholders.

+Good governance

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.